JSON Risk supports the parameter types below:

 Fields:

-values)All arrays must be sorted by times (expiry, term) in ascending order
+Period string values)Period string values)Axis arrays must be sorted by times (expiry, term) in ascending order

-Example with three expiries and two terms:
+Example with expiries and terms:

 {

-type: "swaption",
+type: "expiry_term",

-terms: [0.5, 1],
+terms: [0.5, 1.0],

 values: [